Having my picture taken

 Until recently.

-At an auction, I found a Nikon FE2 kit with a “pancake” 50mm lens on it.
+At an auction, I found a Nikon FE2 kit with a “pancake” 50mm lens.
 I got it for €20 and I started blind shooting it.
-I really loved it!
+I oved it!
 These old cameras are film ones and my attitude towards them (environmental issues) keeps me from going that route again, but having the small but very delicate “pancake” 50mm led me to think that I could get a decent DSLR and use it as Henri Cartier-Bresson would.
 So why shouldn’t I?!
 I’m at it again and I enjoy the new possibilities RAW and the post-production process gives photographers these days.
-Combined with old school lenses and craft, it makes for a great mix.
+Combined with old-school lenses and craft, it makes for a great mix.

 I hope you like what you see and please comment below.
 I’d appreciate it.

-If you would like to engage me as a photographer feel free to drop me a message over at Facebook.
+If you would like to hire me as a photographer feel free to message me on Facebook.

 PS.
-I will be posting my work here as I get past works from the last century scanned.
+I will post my work here as I scan past works from the last century.
 That will take some time.
 First I have to locate them 😉 DS